Healthcare stocks lift UK's FTSE 100

 The FTSE 100 hit a peak of 6,894.88 points in mid-May, which

-had to get past a July peak of 6,830 points if the index was to
+past a July peak of 6,830 points if the index was to then make

 "If we can't get past that July high, then I think we'll